wizzat/essays/OLAPStreamProcessing.md

 // It's also difficult to simply slap a few more steps onto the existing stream processor to update the OLAP cube, because all updates to the cube for a given data object would need to be applied atomically.
 This may be a supplied feature with some specialized OLAP data stores, but generally atomicity in a distributed system is guaranteed at the individual object level.
 Instead, it's generally easier and less error prone to let each breakdown of the cube update at its own rate with its own atomicity.
 //
 // The naive solution - that will absolutely work -  is to setup a stream processor for each dimension combination that all read directly from the output queue of the fact stream processor.
-This has the advantage of being really fast to write, but has the disadvantage that each stream processor will effective scan the entire dataset once.
+This has the advantage of being really fast to write, but has the disadvantage that each stream processor will effectively scan the entire dataset once.
 //
 // Alternatively, it's possible to maintain the directed graph of data dependency from before and dramatically shrink the amount of data required to generate the "higher level" tables that have fewer dimensional slices.
 This would require more development work, because the basic fact rows would have to be transformed into a common summary row format, including the serialized HLL/LQE structure.